 We perform at a variety of venues, and all are wheelchair accessible.
 Please refer to the venue websites for accessibility information, and contact us if you require special seating or request assistance.

 A few of our venues, like the Lobero Theater, have architecture that obstructs the view in a few seats.
 If you have a friend in the chorus, find out what vocal part they sing so you can request a seat with a good view of him or her.
 The chorus has four main vocal parts.
 Facing the stage, the sopranos are the women on the left side, singing the highest parts.
 The basses and baritones are the men behind the sopranos, singing the lowest parts.
 The altos are the women on the right side, and sing the lower women’s parts.
 The tenors are the men behind the altos.
-For now, we are wearing singing masks.

 You’re not expected to dress up for Choral Society concerts in general, although some people do.